Are the optimists right?

 We all have personal experience with the transforming effect of new technologies upon our daily lives.
-Skilful observers of the underlying dynamics, like James Arbib et al, ground their techno-optimism toward solving climate change on two basic insights:
+Skilful observers of the underlying dynamics, like James Arbib and his collaborators at RethinkX, ground their techno-optimism toward solving climate change on two basic insights:

 The first insight is that disruptive technologies reliably beat our expectations of how fast they’ll displace the old way of doing things.

-‘Disruptive’ is an adjective so over-used that it has come to mean little more than ‘new’ (and sometimes not even that), but Arbib & Co give it rigour by defining it in terms of economic incentives.
 Take personal transportation.
-A self-driving electric car can be over 100x more efficient than a person-driven fossil fuel vehicle.
+An electric car that drives itself can be over 100x more efficient than a fossil fuel vehicle driven by you.
 Electric drivetrains last a lot longer than combustion-engine drivetrains.
 Autonomous vehicles can be active 24x7x365, instead of sitting parked 95% of their life.
-And unlike personal vehicles, which still have 80% of useful engine life left in them when they are scrapped, autonomous vehicles can be driven until their parts are utterly exhausted.
+And unlike personal vehicles, which might have 80% of useful mileage left in them when they are scrapped, autonomous vehicles can be driven until their engines are utterly exhausted.

 More efficient means cheaper; 100x more efficient means a lot cheaper.
-Given the choice, a lot of people are going to switch away from owning their own car in favour of “Transport-as-a-Service.”
+Given the new choice between paying a lot to drive a car and paying a little to be driven around by a robot, many people are going to switch away from owning their own car in favour of “Transport-as-a-Service.”

 And it’ll all happen faster than we think.
 Why?
-Arbib & Co point to the mismatch between our linear thinking and the non-linear dynamics of technology adoption – namely feedback loops.
+Arbib and his co-authors point to the mismatch between our linear thinking and the non-linear dynamics of technology adoption – namely feedback loops.
 Feedback loops cause the pace of adoption to accelerate over time.
-Virtuous cycles will make the incentives to adopt electric cars stronger and stronger.
-Vicious cycles will make the penalty for driving around the old way bigger and bigger.
+Virtuous cycles make the incentives to adopt electric cars stronger and stronger.
+Vicious cycles make the penalty for driving around the old way bigger and bigger.

-The second insight that grounds their techno-optimism toward climate change is to notice where some of the biggest non-linear shifts are happening: in transportation, in energy production and in food production.
+The second insight that grounds their techno-optimism toward climate change is to notice in which sectors some of the biggest non-linear shifts are happening now: in transportation, in energy production and in food production.

-These are among the foundational functions of civilization.
-Shift any one of these foundational functions, and you tend to cause shifts across the whole of society.
-Shift several, and phrases like “the dawn of a new age” begin to look less like hyperbole and more like historical accuracy.
+These are among the core functions of civilization.
+Shift any one of these foundational functions, and you cause a cascade of changes across the whole of society.
+Shift several at once, and phrases like “the dawn of a new age” begin to look less like hyperbole and more like historical accuracy.

-To bolster this insight, Arbib et al offer their own model of how civilization works.
-(Their model owes an uncited, and possibly unconscious, intellectual debt to a large body of theory on this topic.
+To bolster this insight, Arbib's team offer their own model of how civilization works.
+(Their model owes an intellectual debt to a large body of theory on this topic.
 To take a detour down this path, check out Neue Geo’s own 10-minute video-primer, which draws upon Carroll Quigley’s 1960 work The Evolution of Civilizations, Alvin Toffler’s 1980 classic The Third Wave, and others.)

-At a systems-scale, their model goes, civilisation is basically made up of three things:
+At a systems-scale, their model goes, civilization is basically made up of three things: